© Kristian Skårhøj Andersen

 Climate Engagement

-Not only is it important to engage people to change behaviour towards more sustainable consumption patterns but it is also important to engage people into political debates to show policymakers that their constituents care for and demand enhanced support for climate action both in the Global North and the Global South.
+Also politically, engagement is crucial.
+When people engage in a debate or issue, politicians and decision makers are more likely to listen.
+It is therefore an important aim for DanChurchAid to support engagement of people in our agendas and projects on climate change.
+Not only is it important to engage people to change behavior towards more sustainable consumption patterns but it is also important to engage people into political debates to show policymakers that their constituents care for and demand enhanced support for climate action both in the Global North and the Global South.

 Wefood © Folkekirkens Nødhjælp